Codecademy/docs/content/java/concepts/priorityqueue/priorityqueue.md

 ## Using a Custom Comparator

 To prioritize items by some other scheme than the natural sort order, a custom `Comparator` must be used.
 A `Comparator` is a special class that is used by the `PriorityQueue` to determine when one item of a given data type should come before another item of the same data type.
-The function should implement the `Comparator<DataType>` interface, where `DataType` is the data type being compared, and override the `compare` method, which takes two arguments of `DataType` and returns a `1` if the first argument comes before the second, and a `-1` if the first argument comes after the second.
+The function should implement the `Comparator<DataType>` interface, where `DataType` is the data type being compared, and override the `compare` method, which takes two arguments of `DataType` and returns a positive value if the first argument comes before the second, and a negative value if the first argument comes after the second.

 ### Syntax